What are Addictions?

 When we talk about drugs, we mean any substance that is consumed and which modifies different bodily functions, either mental (mood, brain function) or physical (respiratory or gastrointestinal dysfunction).

-Normally, these substances are characterised by passing rapidly from the bloodstream to the brain, resulting in behavioural changes.
+These substances are usually characterised by their rapid entry into the brain through the bloodstream, producing changes in behaviour.
 These effects tend to be perceived as pleasant the first time the substances are taken.
 As a result, many people continue to take them, even though they may have negative consequences in the medium and long term.

 When a drug is consumed repeatedly it usually has some effects on the body and behaviour: